timswims/ESK/README.md

 4. A list of link would show up under Download.
 Click the link on the gateway file that you wish to download.

 5. If you download the Gateway file to your PC instead of the host that you plan to run the Gateway, move the downloaded file to your Gateway host and unzip the file into a staging directory of your choice.
-To do this for Linux/Unixgit , use the following steps:
+To do this for Linux / Unix, use the following steps:

 	*	From Local Machine Terminal Session - SSH into your OCI Instance by running the below command (You will use your OCI Public IP Address instead of 129.***.***.**):

         **`ssh opc@129.***.***.**`**

-	*	From OPC Terminal Session type pwd to see where you are currently at in your         directory.
+	*	From OPC Terminal Session - Type pwd to see where you are currently at in your       directory.
 You should see the following:

          **`/home/opc`**

-	*	From OPC Terminal Session  Make a directory called agent.
+	*	From OPC Terminal Session - Make a directory called agent.
 Run the following command in your terminal:

         **`mkdir agent`**

-	*	From OPC Terminal Session Make a directory called omc.
+	*	From OPC Terminal Session - Make a directory called omc.
 Run the following command in your terminal:

         **`mkdir omc`**

-	*	From OPC Terminal Session type the following command:
+	*	From OPC Terminal Session - Type the following command:

         **`exit`**

-	*	From Local Machine Session we will now copy our cloud agent file over to our OPC Session:
+	*	From Local Machine Session - We will now copy our cloud agent file over to our opc session:

 		a.
 Locate the file path of the 'gateway_linux.x64_1.32.0.zip

-		b.	run the following command (File path will depend on where you saved the agent and IP address will be different)
+		b.
+Run the following command (File path will depend on where you saved the agent and IP address will be different):

         **`ssh opc@scp Downloads/gateway_linux.x64_1.32.0.zip opc@129.***.***.**:/home/opc/omc`**

-	*	From Local Machine Session ssh back into your OCI    account (Your IP Address will be different than shown below:
+	*	From Local Machine Session - SSH back into your OCI account (Your IP Address will be different than shown below):

         **`ssh opc@129.***.***.**`**

-	*	From your OPC terminal inside the OMC directory session type the following command to see the contents of your directory.
+	*	From OPC Terminal Inside The OMC Directory Session - Type the following command to see the contents of your directory.
 You should now see a .zip called gateway_linux.x64_1.32.0.zip:

          **`ls`**

-	*	From your OPC terminal inside the omc directory unzip the cloudagent file by running the below command
+	*	From OPC Terminal Inside The OMC Directory Session - Unzip the cloudagent file by running the below command:

          **`unzip gateway_linux.x64_1.32.0.zip`**